nightscribe/night-land-website/TO-DO-NEXT.md

 # Night Land Website

-2025-08-08

-    "Dream" works and the directory is cleaned up.
+2025-08-09
     To Do:
-        Right now all the separators except for the red-shifted Tais Teng title image are in media/illustrated-works/robertson--dream/.
-I might use some of these separators in Darkening pieces.
-So maybe they should go into the general separators directory.

-        Try replacing the Darkening header in "Red Twilight" with this red-shifted Tais Teng header and see how it looks.
+        The red-shifted Tais Teng title header looks wonderful, so I'll use it instead of my attempt.
+        The "Red Twilight" nav bar links don't work.
+Fix.
+        The subheader "Legends of the Darkening" needs to be added back.
+        The changes need to be made to the Darkening story template and the Darkening subindex.